Competitions

 Poetry Awards

-LEARN MORE!
-Writer’s Digest’s only competition exclusively for poetry, the Annual Poetry Awards, is not currently accepting entries.
-Winners are awarded cash and prizes.
+ENTER NOW!
+Writer’s Digest’s only competition exclusively for poetry, the Annual Poetry Awards, is currently accepting entries.
+New categories and prizes.

 Nearly 2,300 poems were submitted in the seventh annual Writer’s Digest Poetry Awards, and Linda Neal Rising’s “An Educated Woman Explains Why She Likes Bluegrass” claimed the No. 1 spot.
 Her prize: $500, a copy of the 2012 Poet’s Market and a trip to the WD Conference in New York City.
 Read her winning entry here.